JSON Log and Event File Challenges

 ...

-The nested array depth level can contribute significantly to the permutation explosion when flattening these JSON files.
-Tests with JSON log files from some common application services show that one highly nested JSON array could vertically flatten to millions of indexed rows—or horizontally to one row with millions of columns—and some columns could be very wide if the expansion tools have the ability to convert deeply nested arrays and properties into a contiguous JSON string of native JSON properties to limit the permutation.
+The nested array depth level can contribute significantly to the permutation explosion when flattening JSON files.
+Tests with JSON log files from some common application services show that one highly nested JSON array could vertically flatten to millions of indexed rows—or horizontally to one row with millions of columns.

 Vertical Expansion, Arrays, and Numeric Fields